 Your Android phone probably has a pretty good built-in app for taking photos, but the best Android camera apps can take your photos to the next level.
 That's an impressive feat, given that the camera hardware on smartphones is pretty impressive these days — even on cheaper phones like the Pixel 4a.

-But even if you carry around a multi-lens flagship phone like the Galaxy Note 10 or favor a top budget camera phone like the Pixel 3a, better image sensors only tell some of the story when it comes to taking memorable photos with your phone.
+But even if you carry around a multi-lens flagship phone like the Galaxy S21 or one of the other best camera phones, better image sensors only tell some of the story when it comes to taking memorable photos with your phone.
 Android phone owners have the flexibility to choose from a wide array of camera apps, with features such as multiple shot modes, composition overlays, steady shot helpers, editing tools and post-processing special effects.